lilzeta/bash_utilities/README.md

 `scripts/darc.js`
 Javascript to go dark mode in many sites (useful for particular places) ...WIP  copy/paste/dev-tools

-Will clean up more soon and expand instructions.
+Will clean up more and expand instructions sometime.
-Most of my configs are not included as they cipher out gmbkxjq for a lower dimension keyset.